 U.S. Employer's Guide to Hiring International Students

-The following guide is by Interstride--reproduced below with permission for accessibility.
-Updated October 2024
+The following guide is by Interstride--reproduced below with permission for accessibility, with additional review and input from the International Center.
+Updated December 2025

 U.S. Employer’s Guide to Hiring International Students